 Reduce your risk of blood-borne diseases

-- avoiding contact with any objects that could be contaminated with blood or body fluids
+- Avoid contact with any objects that could be tainted with blood or body fluids.

-- avoiding sharing needles, syringes, or other injecting equipment
+- Never share needles, syringes, or other injecting tools.

-- covering wounds and cuts with a waterproof dressing
+- Cover wounds and cuts with a waterproof dressing.

-- avoiding sharing toothbrushes, razors and other personal items that may be contaminated with blood
+- Don't share toothbrushes, razors and other personal items that may be tainted with blood.

-- using gloves and other relevant protection when helping with first aid
+- Use gloves and other relevant protection when giving first aid.

 These diseases may not have symptoms in the early stages.
-If you believe you may have been exposed, seek medical advice early as preventative treatment may be available.
+If you think you've been exposed, seek medical advice early.
+There may be preventive treatment.

 Sexually transmissible infections (STIs)

-STIs are infections or diseases passed on during unprotected sex, including vaginal, anal and oral sex with an infected partner.
-Some STIs can be transmitted through skin-to-skin contact when there is skin-to-skin contact with a persons infected genitals or mouth.
+STIs are infections or diseases passed on during unprotected sex with an infected partner, including vaginal, anal and oral sex.
+Some STIs can spread through skin-to-skin contact with a person's infected genitals or mouth.

 STIs include:

-While not generally referred to as an STI, other diseases can be spread through sexual contact.
-For example, in addition to being waterborne diseases, shigellosis and hepatitis A can also be spread through sexual activity, including oral and anal sex.
+Other diseases can spread through sexual contact but are not called an STI.
+For example, water-borne diseases shigellosis and hepatitis A can also spread through sexual activity, including oral and anal sex.

 Reducing your risk of STIs

-There aren't generally vaccines to protect against STIs.
-This means you must take preventative measures to reduce your risk of infection.
+Vaccines can prevent some STIs.
+But you must also take preventive measures to reduce your risk of infection.

 STIs may not have symptoms.
-If you believe you may have been exposed, seek medical advice.
+If you think you've been exposed, seek medical advice.

-If you're a victim of assault, including sexual assault, seek immediate medical assistance to reduce the risk of infection.
+If you're a victim of assault, including sexual assault, get medical care immediately to reduce the risk of infection.

 For more information, see the Department of Health's information on STIs and HIV / AIDS.